logo

 lost-found Lost & Found QPAC Creative Learning, Theatre, Workshop Lost & Found

-Lost & Found is part of QPAC's Artist in Classrooms initiative, within the Creative Learning Program.
+Lost & Found is part of QPAC's Artists in Classrooms initiative, within the Creative Learning Program.
 Developed to extend the learning beyond the stage, these workshops are designed to be delivered in-school and provide inspiring, curriculum-linked experiences to your students.

 Enquire Now